Note: Since I originally wrote this article, the TaylorMade Golf Experience course has changed its name to Las Vegas Golf Center.

 Aliante has donated many free play vouchers to GK in the past few years, but I had never won one or made my way out to the course otherwise.
 It’s great that courses will donate to the prize pool, so that helps add some appreciation for Aliante.
 At the same time, I had always heard it was a fairly uninteresting course.
 Past players have consistently remarked that it’s a solid desert course in the mid-range of prices for the area, but just nothing that distinctive or memorable.

-With lowered expectations coming in, I was hoping that I might encounter a pleasant surprise like I did on The Revere’s less-appreciated Concord course.
+With lowered expectations coming in, I was hoping that I might encounter a pleasant surprise like I did on The Revere’s under-appreciated Concord course.
 Unfortunately, Aliante was pretty much what I was led to expect.
 It’s a fine course, but rather plain in design.

 Normally, I might try to highlight a few of the standout holes on a course, but nothing really sticks out that much at Aliante.
 Quite a few of the holes blend together and I never felt like I was teeing off on a “signature” hole.
 In fact, if not for some tricky pin placements (often tucked right behind a bunker), I would also say it’s one of the easier courses I’ve ever played.
 The terrain is flat and fairways are wide.
 Even if you miss one, there is usually a lot of room for error.
 I did have trouble reading the greens, but I would blame that more on the inconsistent speeds and surfaces than any tricky slopes or undulations.